acdcjunior/acdcjunior.github.io/_posts/2017-11-09-git-get-first-line-commit-message-shell.md

 > d53468c this is my commit message title

 But say you didn't.
-So, for the given commit message:
+So, for the commit message:

     getting one line git commit msg
     second